Selling A House With Unpermitted Work In Washington

 For example, to apply for a structural permit, you need to contact your local building permit office to obtain the necessary forms.
 Detailed plans and drawings are usually required, which often means you must hire a professional architect or engineer.

-As obtaining retroactive permits is on a case-to-case basis, it is recommended that you reach out to your local permitting office to learn more.
+As obtaining retroactive permits is on a case-by-case basis, it is recommended that you reach out to your local permitting office to learn more.
 Likewise, you can read through forums to learn more about other people’s experiences.

 Remedying the Work